Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 Where To Get These Ingredients

-These are now widely available in the UK online or at Afro Caribbean grocers.
+Ingredients for red red such as palm oil, black-eyed peas or oloyin beans and gari, are now widely available in the UK online or at Afro Caribbean grocers.
 In London, you will be able to find these in most supermarkets South of the river.
 You can find them in areas such as North End Road market, Brixton and markets around Peckham and East Croydon.
-Plantains are also popular at Asian grocers, so if you are reading from further afield like Melbourne (oh I miss that place), the Victoria market is a great place to start to search for them.
+Plantains are also popular at Asian grocers, so if you are reading from further afield like Melbourne (oh I miss that place), the Victoria Market is a great place to start to search for them.
+Use the list below for an easy go-to online solution (contains affiliate links).

 Nutritional Information

-This makes a healthy balanced vegan dish.
-The beans are protein-rich, fiber-rich, and rich in vitamins like iron and folate.
-Plantains are also fibre rich and have high levels of potassium.
+This makes a healthy, balanced vegan dish.
+The beans are protein-rich, fibre-rich, and rich in vitamins like iron and folate.
+Plantains are also fibre-rich and have high levels of potassium.
 This helps you to live longer by lowering blood pressure and reducing the risk of stroke.
 The palm oil is rich in beta carotene, which is good for the eyes.
-It is also great for promoting LDL cholesterol, which helps reduce the risk of cardiovascular disease.
+It is also great for promoting HDL cholesterol, which helps reduce the risk of cardiovascular disease.
 Need I say more?
 It sounds good so far.
 But with everything, moderate your intake, mix it up with some fresh vegetables.
 I love to serve this dish alongside dips like aubergine dip, and a tray of tomato and fresh herb salad like mint or basil.
-If you are in Nigeria and can get a hold of scent leaf or firing, try it with the salad.
+If you are in Nigeria and can get a hold of scent leaf or efirin, try it with the salad.

 Red Red Bean Stew In An All Vegan West African Inspired Feast

-Red Red, Ghanaian Bean Stew (Vegan, Vegetarian, Gluten Free)
+Red Red, Ghanaian Bean Stew with Fried Plantains (Vegan, Vegetarian, Gluten Free)

 Loading...